-Pascoe shares her training time between Auckland and Christchurch, squeezing in 14 sessions per week.
+Pascoe is based in Christchurch, squeezing in 14 sessions per week.
 Her motivation to succeed remains strong and the multi-talented swimmer continued to impress at the 2015 IPC Swimming World Championships in Glasgow winning six further medals including three gold.

 “The Paralympic Games is our pinnacle event.
 To listen to that national anthem after winning a race is a proud moment for your and your country,” she adds.

-Sophie is now looking forward to the 2017 World Para Swimming Championships, Gold Coast 2018 Commonwealth Games and what she hopes will be her fourth Paralympic Games in Tokyo 2020.
+Sophie is now looking forward to the 2018 Pan Pacific Para Para Swimming Championships in August and what she hopes will be her fourth Paralympic Games in Tokyo 2020.